jeffreykegler/old_kollos/notes/misc/leo2.md

-One is that it makes the parser left-eidetic -- once the operations as described above are done, an Earley set is complete, so that
+One is that it makes the parser left-eidetic -- once the operations as described above are done, an Earley set is complete, so that you know completely the state of the parse so far, including all rules and symbols recognized, and precisely what symbols are expected next.
+You can also imitate the most-loved feature of recursive descent -- you can hand control over to the user for their custom hacks, so that you get the best of syntax-driven parsing and parsing by custom hackery.